MI-ONCOSEQ Study

 Since the inception of MI-ONCOSEQ in 2011, we collected and evaluated metrics that informed our sequencing and bioinformatic approaches which subsequently resulted in a condensed yet robust sequencing and analytic pipelines with clinically feasible turnaround time.
 Thus, we transitioned from routine whole-exome sequencing of tumor and normal biospecimen to a targeted panel called OncoSeq that utilizes in solution hybrid-capture methods focusing “sequencing bandwidth” on the protein-coding exons in 1700+ target gene set.
 The coverage depth is 3X (~ 200X vs. ~ 600X) greater with this approach and can efficiently identify genetic aberrations in both highly recurrent cancer genes as well as a larger additional panel of candidate genes with suggestive links to cancer.
 Overall, OncoSeq reduced the sequencing and analysis timeframe by ~50%.
 This lab-developed test is CLIA-certified and results can be utilized to support therapeutic decision-making.
 Therefore, the OncoSeq assay is used for most routine cases while the whole exome is utilized for specific cases and/or clinical studies.

-Click here for technical details of the OncoSeq assay and the 1700+ gene list
+For technical details of the OncoSeq assay and the corresponding gene list, please see link for OncoSeq V6a or OncoSeq V7 versions.

 Interpretation and Return of Sequencing Results